Jim Dickson (producer): Career

-In addition to these three records he produced for the Dillards, Dickson, now working as an independent producer, produced two best-selling instrumental albums: 12 String Guitar! and 12 String Guitar!
+In addition to the three records he produced for the Dillards, Dickson, now working as an independent producer, produced the best-selling instrumental album, 12 String Guitar! for studio project The Folkswingers and 12 String Guitar!
 Vol. 2.
 These records featured Glen Campbell on the twelve string guitar along with the Dillards as the backing band to make up the Folkswingers.
 These records included traditionals as well as songs written by Woody Guthrie, Pete Seeger, Ma Rainey, Lead Belly, Merle Travis, A.P.
 Carter, and Bob Dylan.
 Dickson was very adamant about the recording of Dylan tunes.

 According to Neil Rosenberg Dickson was instrumental in bridging the gaps between folk, country, and bluegrass music.
 Rosenberg also notes that Dickson played an important role in the synthesis of folk and rock music.
 This began with his discovery of the Hillmen.
 He recorded and produced their only album, The Hillmen, in a three-month period at the end of 1963 and beginning of 1964.
 It was not officially released by Elektra Records until 1969.
 Chris Hillman would later go on to help form The Byrds, with whom Dickson worked closely as a manager.
-Dickson persuaded them to record Bob Dylan's "Mr. Tambourine Man" which reached number 1 on both the Billboard Hot 100 chart and the UK Singles Chart, as well as becoming the title track of their first album, Mr. Tambourine Man.
+Dickson persuaded them to record Bob Dylan's "Mr. Tambourine Man" which reached number one on both the Billboard Hot 100 chart and the UK Singles Chart, as well as becoming the title track of their first album, Mr. Tambourine Man.

-Jim Dickson would also go on to co-produce two albums by The Flying Burrito Brothers, 1970's Burrito Deluxe and 1971's The Flying Burrito Bros; both records feature Bob Dylan songs.
+Dickson also co-produced two albums by The Flying Burrito Brothers, 1970's Burrito Deluxe and 1971's The Flying Burrito Bros; both records feature Bob Dylan songs.